 1921: Birthdate of Austrian born conductor Julius Rudel who fled to the United States at the age of 17after the Anschluss.

-1921: As the lockout aimed at members of the Amalgamated Clothing Workers enters its 14th week, Joseph Schlossberg told a meeting at New York’s Town Hall, that employers were trying to the old sweatshop environment.
+1921: As the lockout aimed of members of the Amalgamated Clothing Workers enters its 14th week, Joseph Schlossberg told a meeting at New York’s Town Hall, that employers were trying to the old sweatshop environment.
 Schlossberg was a Russian born Jewish was one of the founders the Amalgamated and served as its Secretary General.

 1924(30th of Adar I, 5684): Rosh Chodesh Adar II